 - Mechanics find the engine of class C motorhomes easily accessible to work on because it is in front, under the hood.
 However, mechanics find working on class A motorhome engines difficult because they are tricky to access.
 The engine is accessible partially in front and partly in the dog house.

-- It’s easier finding camping spots for class C RVs than class A rigs because of its smaller size.
+- It’s easier finding camping spots for class C RVs than class A rigs because of their smaller size.
 Most cities require that larger RVs be parked elsewhere, and not in your driveway.
 You are however permitted to park smaller class C models in your driveway.

 The choice of the best Class C family-friendly motorhomes lies in your hands.
 Choose based on the model that’s best for your budget, family size, and required amenities.
 But, no matter which Class C camper you buy, you and your family are sure to enjoy your new RV lifestyle!